 The further we move the barcoder away from the scanned lines, the more ambient light we capture, and thus, the more noise we have in our hands.
 If the ambient light drowns the reflections we want to get from the laser the signal gets lost in the noise.

-You see, we don't actually "hear" the noise we're talking about.
-As we're dealing with digital signals here — to simplify horribly, you either have or don't have a digital signal — there's no "dynamics" here in the musical sense.
-If this was pure analog, we would be hearing that noise generated by ambient factors too.
-But you'd need to tinker with the scanner to make it into something that gives off purely the light data it sees.
+As we're dealing with digitized signals here — to simplify horribly, you either have or don't have a digital signal — there's no "dynamics" here in the musical sense.
+If this was pure analog, we would be hearing that noise generated by ambient factors that somewhat resemble white noise.
+So, you'd need to tinker with the scanner to make it into something that gives off purely the light data it sees.
 It would be noisy, but interesting.